Sulaimon15/Customer-Churn-Analysis/README.md

 Customer churn, also known as customer attrition or customer turnover, refers to the phenomenon where customers cease their relationship with a business or service provider.
 It is a crucial metric for companies across various industries as retaining existing customers is generally more cost-effective than acquiring new ones.

 ## Problem Statement
-Our organization is struggling with customer churn due to the absence of real-time visibility into customer behavior and engagement.
+XYZ organization is struggling with customer churn due to the absence of real-time visibility into customer behavior and engagement.
-Without timely insights, our retention efforts are reactive rather than proactive.
+Without timely insights, their retention efforts are reactive rather than proactive.
 As a data analst you are to develop a comprehensive dashboard that provides real-time analytics on customer interactions, enabling the team to identify potential churn risks promptly and implement targeted retention strategies.

 ## Tools